awslabs/ar-go-tools/doc/DESIGN.md

 ## Taint Analysis

-The taint analysis tool `taint` performs a whole program, interprocedural taint analysis on the input it is given.
+The taint analysis tool `taint` performs a whole program, interprocedural taint analysis on the input program that is given.
 In this section we focus on explaining the user interface of the taint tool and give examples of what it can analyze.
 To understand how the taint analysis works, the reader should refer to the technical report (work in progress).
+Here we explain *how to use the taint analysis tool* through a set of examples (in [Taint Analysis Examples](#taint-analysis-examples)).

+The tool will report flows from taint **sources** to **sinks**, taking in account **sanitizers** and **validators**.
+Those components are specified in the configuration file by the user (see [Taint Analysis Configuration](#taint-analysis-configuration)).
+The tool will output traces for each of the traces detected (and additional information if specified in the configuration file) (see [Taint Analysis Output](#taint-analysis-output)).

+> ⚠ The taint analysis does not support usages of the `reflect` and `unsafe` packages.
+We explain later how to analyze programs in the presence of those, but the result is not guaranteed to be correct when the analysis raises no alarms.

+### Taint Analysis Configuration
 On top of the configuration options listed in the common fields, the user can configure taint-analysis specific options.
 The main configuration fields are the core components of the problem specification, which are the sources, sinks, sanitizers and validators of the dataflow problem.
 The *sources* identify the functions that return sensitive data, and this data should never reach any of the *sinks*.
 The *sanitizers* are functions that clear the data of its sensitive nature, i.e. those are functions that when receiving sensitive data, will return data that does not contain any sensitive information. *Validators* have a similar role, but do not return the data.
 When the value returned by a validator is a boolean and is true, then the data passed to the validator is considered to be taint-free in the branch where the boolean is true.
 When the value returned by a validator is an error, then the data is considered taint-free in the branch where the error is `nil`.

-It is the user's responsibility to propery specify those functions to match their intent, and the tool does not try to automatically discover possible sources of tainted data, instead completely relying on the user's specification.
+It is the user's responsibility to properly specify those functions to match their intent, and the tool does not try to automatically discover possible sources of tainted data, instead completely relying on the user's specification.

 Below is an example of a config file containing a basic taint analysis specification:
 ```